On Passover, Compassion, and “Never Again”

 In retrospect, I identify that waking up and thinking, “Today will be easy,” isn’t necessarily a recipe for a bad day.
 However, when the day gets just a little chaotic, that chaos can feel bigger, more serious, and more urgent.
 On the other hand, if I wake up expecting chaos, and chaos is what shows up, it’s like my mind is thinking, “Oh there you are, chaos.
 I’m ready for you; I prepared.
 What took you so long?”
 If I wake up expecting chaos, and chaos never shows, well then I get a relaxing day when I wasn’t expecting one.
 And isn’t that a treat?

 I feel confident that what I’m describing is a near-universal human experience.
 I’m sure all of us have had a moment where we realized that we were experiencing difficulty with a situation because our expectation did not match reality, and reality turned out to be more challenging.
-I’d like to now transition to discussing how these kinds of expectations can lead to systemic problems.
+I’d like to now transition to discussing how these kinds of expectations can contribute to systemic problems.

 “I am racist.”